A detailed analysis of the brachistochrone problem: Extrema of functionals defined by an improper integral

-We would like to show that this the case for all elements of $C^1([c,b])$, with $u(c)=u(b)=0$.
-However, not all members $u$ of $C^1([c,b])$, with $u(c)=u(b)=0$, are such restrictions.
+We would like to show that this the case for all elements of $C^1([c,b])$ with $u(c)=u(b)=0$.
+However, not all members $u$ of $C^1([c,b])$ with $u(c)=u(b)=0$ are such restrictions.
 This will be the case if and only if $u'(c)=0$.
-Nevertheless the equality does apply in other cases.\\
+Nevertheless, the equality does generally apply as we will now show.